ljgreen/ErasureCoding/README.md

 4. A simple example about how to use them to do data encoding, delta encoding, and data decoing is in the main.c file.

+5. Static and shared library can be generated using make.

 # Install
 Linux 64bit.